NewsLocal News

 “We want to raise awareness that we're not here to take anything from anyone," Peralez said.
 "We are here simply to co-exist because we want the best for our families, just like everyone else does."

-Peralez says a goal for this movement is to show that mass deportations will not only impact immigrants, but will impact all of us.
+Peralez says a goal for this movement is to show that mass deportations will not only impact immigrants but all of us.

 “We're not going anywhere, but we also have power when we unite and we stand together to create and effect change that we need,” Peralez said.